YouTube

 CROSSING INTO UZBEKISTAN

-After an equally questionable breakfast my driver collected me from the hotel and we made the not so confident drive to the border.
-Getting out of a country is never an issue, its usually just a case of stamping your passport and make sure you haven’t over stayed.
+Crossing in Uzbekistan and the train to Bukhara.
+After a questionable breakfast, my driver collected me, and we made the uncertain drive to the border.
+Leaving a country is usually easy, just a passport stamp and ensuring you haven’t overstayed.

 WELCOME, YOU’RE THE FIRST TO HAVE A VISA ON ARRIVAL HERE